joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/08/13/opinion/bernie-sanders-democrats.html

 **Train Derails Near Town of Lewes in East Sussex, U.K.**\
-`Emergency services said they were working at the scene of a train derailment near Lewes, in East Sussex, on Thursday.`\
+`Emergency services said they were working at the scene of a derailment near Lewes, in East Sussex, on Thursday.
+Nine other people were less seriously hurt.`\
 https://www.nytimes.com/2026/08/13/world/europe/train-derails-southern-england.html

 **Topos Azteca, a Mexican Volunteer Rescue Group, Helps With Rescue Efforts After Colombia Earthquake**\